-It's easy to stay protected from pregnancy with a hormonal implant.
+It's easy to stay protected from pregnancy with a contraceptive implant (also known as a sub-dermal implant or hormonal implant).
 You won't have to remember to take any medicines or do anything once it's fitted.
 This contraceptive is only suitable for women.

 It's a small rod that's around 4cm in length with a diameter of 2mm and is fitted in the skin of your arm.